 - jWebMiner: Software for extracting cultural

-features from web text.
+features from the internet.

 - jLyrics: Software for mining lyrics from the web and extracting textual features from them.